BradDenver/Preen/readme.md

 A verbose flag is also avaible to show the same level of detail as the actual preen is run `preen --verbose`

+You can also add a directory flag to override bower's default directory (or the one set in .bowerrc).
+This can be useful when using preen as part of your build pipeline.
+Example: `preen --directory ./tmp/path/to/bower/root`

 ##Grunt Task
 while preen can be run via the command line it is well suited to running as a [grunt task](https://github.com/braddenver/grunt-preen)
 [![NPM](https://nodei.co/npm/grunt-preen.png?downloads=true&stars=true)](https://github.com/braddenver/grunt-preen)